nplrkn/qcore/docs/backlog.md

 # Backlog

 ## In progress
+- Deadly embrace of configuration update and session establishment procedures
 - PacketRusher Open5SG comparison
 - Live testing with multiple phones, update readme documenting interop status.

 ## Interop
 - OnePlus: Rejection of Registration Request from Security Mode Command if slice asked for is eMBB / SST 1 with "no network slices available" - causes OnePlus phone to reregister with MIoT SST 3 / SD 0.
 - Unhandled RrcReestablishmentRequest

 ## Bugs